prob140/textbook/_chapters/Chapter_02/02_Examples.md

 This partition makes it easy to count all the pairs in which the second digit is greater than the first: there are $9+8+7+6+5+4+3+2+1 = (9\times10)/2 = 45$ of them among the 100 possible pairs.
 So the answer is 0.45.

-**Answer, Method II – Symmetry:** Convince yourself of some symmetry: the chance that the second digit is greater than the first is the same as the chance that the first digit is greater than the second.
+**Answer, Method II: Symmetry.** Convince yourself of some symmetry: the chance that the second digit is greater than the first is the same as the chance that the first digit is greater than the second.
 One way to do this is to partition the second event according to the value of the second digit and notice the correspondence with the partition in Method I.

 So if $p = P(\text{second digit is greater than the first})$, the addition rule says

 $$
 \begin{align*}
-1 &= P(\text{first digit is greater than the second}) + P(\text{the two digits are equal}) + P(\text{second digit is greater than the first}) \\
+1 &= P(\text{first digit greater than second}) + P(\text{the two are equal}) + P(\text{second digit greater than first}) \\ \\
 &= p + \frac{10}{100} + p
 \end{align*}
 $$